From Casetext: Smarter Legal Research

 i.
 Improper Joinder

-As articulated in Smallwood, the test for improper joinder is whether “the defendant has demonstrated that there is no possibility of recovery by the plaintiff against an in-state[, non-diverse] defendant[.]”
+As articulated in Smallwood, the test for improper joinder is whether "the defendant has demonstrated that there is no possibility of recovery by the plaintiff against an in-state[, non-diverse] defendant[.]"
 Smallwood, 385 F.3d at 573.
-“The elements of a maritime negligence cause of action are essentially the same as landbased negligence[.]”
+"The elements of a maritime negligence cause of action are essentially the same as land-based negligence[.]"
 Withhart v.
 Otto Candies, L.L.C., 431 F.3d 840, 842 (5th Cir.
 2005).
-“The plaintiff must demonstrate: (1) that the defendant owed the plaintiff a duty, (2) that the defendant breached that duty, (3) that the plaintiff sustained injury, and (4) that a causal connection exists between the defendant's conduct and plaintiff's injury.”
+"The plaintiff must demonstrate: (1) that the defendant owed the plaintiff a duty, (2) that the defendant breached that duty, (3) that the plaintiff sustained injury, and (4) that a causal connection exists between the defendant's conduct and plaintiff's injury."
 Id. (citing In re Cooper/T. Smith v.
 Gnots-Rsrv., Inc., 929 F.2d 1073, 1077 (5th Cir.
-1991), cert. denied, 502 U.S. 865 (1991)).
+1991), cert. denied, 502 U.S. 865, 112 S.Ct.
+190, 116 L.Ed.2d 151 (1991)).

 U.S. Shipping does not argue actual fraud in the pleadings, so the Court will not address the first method to establish improper joinder.

-Ship repair companies have “a general duty to act reasonably to prevent any foreseeable risks of harm to [non-employee] plaintiffs from [hazards] that might be caused by proximity of their operations to the plaintiffs' employment activities.”
+Ship repair companies have "a general duty to act reasonably to prevent any foreseeable risks of harm to [non-employee] plaintiffs from [hazards] that might be caused by proximity of their operations to the plaintiffs' employment activities."
 Palermo v.
 Port of Orleans, 951 So.2d 425, 440 (La.
 Ct.
 App.
 2007).
-However, a nonemployer generally does not have any “duty to provide . . . a safe workplace.”
+However, a non-employer generally does not have any "duty to provide . . . a safe workplace."
 Id. at 435.

 U.S. Shipping asserts that Bourgeois' pleadings fail to set forth allegations supporting the duty, breach, or causation elements of his claim against Buck Kreihs.
-Relying on an affidavit by Buck Kreihs' CFO, U.S. Shipping asserts that the repairs that Buck Kriehs was hired to do on the vessel “involved installation of a fan assembly and radiator in the Barge Machinery House” and “did not have anything whatsoever to do . . . with the retainer plate,” that “Buck Kriehs had no involvement whatsoever in the work being performed by [FPS] and Paul Bourgeois,” and that “Buck Kreihs was not hired . . . to inspect the vessel or evaluate potential safety hazards” on the vessel.
+Relying on an affidavit by Buck Kreihs' CFO, U.S. Shipping asserts that the repairs that Buck Kreihs was hired to do on the vessel "involved installation of a fan assembly and radiator in the Barge Machinery House" and "did not have anything whatsoever to do . . . with the retainer plate," that "Buck Kreihs had no involvement whatsoever in the work being performed by [FPS] and Paul Bourgeois," and that "Buck Kreihs was not hired . . . to inspect the vessel or evaluate potential safety hazards" on the vessel.

 R. Doc.
 No. 10, at 5.